frida/frida-website/_i18n/en/_docs/stalker.md

 runtime.
 This landing pad initially will contain code which enters the Stalker engine to instrument the next block, but it can later be backpatched to branch directly to this block.
-This means that the entire return sequence can be handled without the expense of entering and leaving stalker.
+This means that the entire return sequence can be handled without the expense of entering and leaving Stalker.

-If the return address doesn't match that stored the `real_address` of the `GumExecFrame`, or we run out of space in the side-stack, we simply starting bulding a new one again from scratch.
+If the return address doesn't match that stored the `real_address` of the `GumExecFrame`, or we run out of space in the side-stack, we simply start building a new one again from scratch.
 We need to preserve the value of LR whilst the application code is executing so that the application cannot use this to detect the presence of Stalker (anti-debugging) or in case it is using it for any other purpose besides simply returning (e.g. to reference inline data in the code section).
 Also, we want Stalker to be able to unfollow at any time, so we don't want to be having to go back up our stack correcting LR values which we